ucs-compute-solutions/FlexPodXCS-ICO-Automation-for-DayN-Ops/WF-12-NewStorageProvisioning/README.md

 *** **Please note - Workflow execution must be done on the same intersight org where the FlexPod XCS instance was created and is planned to operate on.
 Currently account administrator privilege is required.** ***

-Paranet workflow looks like below when imported successfully -
+Parent workflow looks like below when imported successfully -

 <img width="758" alt="Screenshot 2022-11-02 at 8 07 53 PM" src="https://user-images.githubusercontent.com/12057795/199640532-74d87f42-1956-4e07-9aec-0359528dcada.png">